techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 ## Description
 This document provides you with the steps for the hands-on session on SAP Cloud Platform Internet of Things.
 This scenario will help you to go through the following activities:

-* Creating Device Data Model
+* Creating Device Data Model in IoT Service Cockpit
-* Device onboarding with Gateway Cloud using MQTT protocol.
+* Device onboarding on Gateway Cloud for MQTT protocol.
-* Sending Data with Paho MQTT Client
+* Sending Sensor Data from Paho MQTT Client
-* Consume Data via IoT Service Cockpit
+* Consuming Data via IoT Service Cockpit

 >NOTE: Use Google Chrome browser.